Kristin A. Linn, PhD

 Assistant Professor of Biostatistics

-Dr. Linn's methodological research program spans two broad areas: statistical methods for neuroimaging data and sequentially randomized clinical trials.
-As a co-investigator, she provides biostatistical leadership on projects in behavioral health economics, dermatology, implementation science, and psychology.
+Dr. Linn's methodological research addresses barriers to incorporating complex, high-dimensional data into models for personalized medicine and biomarker development using neuroimaging data.
+As a co-investigator, she provides biostatistical leadership on projects in behavioral health economics, implementation science, and psychiatry/psychology.

 Content Area Specialties

 Clinical trials, SMART design and analysis, dynamic treatment regimes, imaging statistics